 Tina Hydropower Limited

-The project is a category A under MIGA’s Click to view the Environmental and Social Review Summary.
+The project is a category A under MIGA’s Policy on Environmental and Social Sustainability.
+Click here to view the Environmental and Social Review Summary for the project.

 When operational, the Project is expected to reduce retail electricity tariffs without increasing greenhouse gas emissions.
 It is also anticipated to create greater access to electricity by driving down the retail electric tariff.
 The Project will also generate significant economic flows into the country by displacing diesel generation, resulting in a reduction of 1.3 million tons of carbon dioxide equivalent over the life of the Project.

 Communities across the Solomon Islands have uneven access to grid-connected electricity, with 66 percent of residents in Honiara having access, and less than 10 percent in other regions of the country.
 The Solomon Islands have also experienced a consistently low rate of foreign private investment.
 MIGA’s private sector guarantees and the Tina River Hydropower Development Project help to build confidence in large-scale investment projects, subsequently encouraging more foreign equity investing the Solomon Islands.